 After learning about Consonant Digraphs with short vowels at the end of the SOUND OUT WORDS section (II.c), and about Bossy R (III.b), it is time to learn about words that have BOTH!
 Words like…

 I was inspired by Shark Week to put together a free set of activities that includes a worksheet, a word search, and a word sort.
 The words can be sorted two ways: by digraphs or by the Bossy R vowel.
 The SHARK CHART freebie is available to download at the Super Tutor Tools store at Teachers Pay Teachers.
+Also available is a free wordlist and set of bookmarks with consonant digraphs and vowel patterns.

 When it comes to hands-on games to practice reading skills, a good mix includes Active games, Board games, and Card games.
 (For free online games for phonics, check out this Symbaloo.)
 This post contains ideas for each kind of hands-on game.